Innocent people do need an attorney

-Too many times I have had criminal defendants come to me after their case is finished asking if there is something I can do to help them now that they have been wrongly convicted of a crime.
+Too many times I have had criminal defendants come to me after a conviction.
+They ask if there is something I can do to help them now that the State has wrongly convicted them of a crime.
 Naturally I ask them why they didn’t come to me before the case was finished.
-The most frequent answer I get is that they were innocent of the charges, and they believed that everything would work out okay, because innocent people cannot be convicted of a crime.
+The most frequent answer I get is that they were innocent of the charges.
+They believed that everything would work out okay because the court should not convict innocent people.

-The belief that innocent people cannot be convicted comes from, one the belief that Government is good and should be trusted, and two a misunderstanding of how the judicial system works.
+The belief that the court will not convict innocent people stems from the idea that Government is benevolent.
+Since they are good you should trust them.
+The second reason is they have a misunderstanding of how the judicial system works.

-The same clients that believed that everything would work out ok because they were innocent also believed that if the only evidence the State had was the testimony of one witness, there was no way they could be convicted.
-They had heard somewhere that this evidence is ‘hearsay’ evidence, and could not possibly be the basis for a criminal conviction.
+These same clients also thought that if the only evidence the State had was the testimony of one witness, there was no way a jury could convict them.
+They heard somewhere that this evidence is ‘hearsay’ evidence, and could not support a criminal conviction.

-Well first, testimony is only hearsay if that witness does not come to court.
+First, testimony is only hearsay if that witness who said it does not come to court.
 Once the witness comes to court and tells the jury the same words, it is no longer hearsay.
-And second, the belief that one persons words, without more evidence, cannot convict you, is a major misunderstanding of how our judicial system works.
-In fact, the greater portion of cases that go through the criminal courts are exactly that, cases based on one witnesses statements.
+Second, the belief that one person’s words, without other evidence, cannot convict you is not how our judicial system works.
+Most of the cases that go through the criminal courts are precisely that.
+Cases based on one witnesses statements.

-Since these defendants believe that they will not likely be convicted of the charges, they sit back and do nothing to improve their situation.
-They file no legal motions, they do no discovery or investigation, and they just show up to the court in hopes that they can just tell the judge to dismiss this obviously frivolous case.
+Since these defendants believe it is unlikely they will be convicted of the charges, they sit back and do nothing to improve their situation.
+They file no legal motions, and do no discovery or investigation.
+They just show up to the court in hopes that they can just tell the judge to dismiss this obviously frivolous case.
 Those same defendants end up being sorely disappointed when they get convicted of a criminal charge, and even sent to jail.

-So if you are one of these people who believe that the Government is good and would never wrongly convict someone, or believe that one persons allegations against you could never end in a conviction, then please call me today and set up a consultation so that we can talk about what you can do to save yourself from a very embarrassing, and even painful future in court.
+So if you are one of these people who believe that the Government is benevolent and would never wrongly convict someone, or think that one person’s allegations against you could never stand up in court, you need to speak to an attorney.
+Please call me today.
+Let’s set up a consultation so that we can talk about what you can do to save yourself from a very embarrassing, and even painful future in court.